-Check out the video below – it’s a great demonstration of how to wax dip your bee boxes:
+Check out this video – it’s a great demonstration of how to wax dip your bee boxes.

 What is the Best Wood for Beehives?
 The best wood for beehives is a good select grade premium pine.
 Pine lumber is easy to work with, it’s available everywhere in North America & Europe, and it’s the most affordable.
 Your pine bee boxes will last decades if properly treated and looked after.